-Exploring Ta Hien Street, home to Hanoi's 25 cent beer
+Bia hoi: World's cheapest draft beer?

 "So they would rather sell bottled beer and focus on food.
 But if you still want bia hoi, this is where you come and get it."

 And if you want something other than lager?
-Now you can get that too.

 Enthusiasts can easily track down local microbreweries and craft beer bars that pour more creative concoctions.